teamcg/angular/README.md

 -- revert back to old design <br>
 -- added example skill button on skill, pops-up modal, and click on the example skills <br>

+Jan 21 <br>
+-- Added get experience achievement service function for when clicking the achievement icon. <br>